nholstein/opentitan.rs/BUILD.md

 ```

 It isn't as easy to glean data from the linking stage.
 Cargo and `rustc`
 seemed to hide its output, no matter how many `-v`s were given.
-To avoid
+To side
-this I wrote this data to files:
+step this I wrote this data to files:

 ```
 #!/bin/sh